 I was prompted to write this after 2 emails I received.

-- The first was from a long time reader (Sophie).
-Sophie got in touch with me this morning, to find out why I hadn’t published anything since Wednesday.
+- The first was from a long time reader.
+Sophie got in touch to find out why I hadn’t published quite as many posts recently.

 - The second email was from a former reader.
-He emailed to say he’d unsubscribed from the blog, because I publish too often.
+Rick emailed to say he’d unsubscribed from the blog, because I publish too often.

 Clearly, I’ll never be able to keep everyone happy with the frequency of my posts.
-For some it will be too little and for others, it will be too much.
+For some it will be too little.
+For others it will be too much.
 If I keep Sophie happy, I lose Rick.
 If I keep Rick happy, I lose Sophie.

 So, here’s what I do.